PoisotLab/ms_network_prediction/manuscript.md

 ## How could predictions for individual species, such as those used by IPBES/IUCN, be improved by considering ecological interactions?

 ## What is the spatial scale suitable for the prediction of species interactions?
+- Out-of-sample validation remains one of the central challenges of developing a forecasting model.
+The short answer is that true validation is impossible outside of waiting to test our forecast against reality.
+This reality has short-term iterative
+- How do we test a model’s performance with data we have?
+Crossvalidation (see how do we validate a predictive model) or iterative learning on time-series data.
+- Dietze et al -  Near-term adaptive forecasting (2019)

 # Giving a temporal component to network predictions requires forecasting